-Goats, particularly young goats, are inquisitive and playful and their housing system must be able to satisfy these natural behaviours.
+Goats, particularly young goats, are inquisitive and playful and their housing system must be able to satisfy natural behaviours that are important to them.
 Goats are susceptible to stress but good management can minimise the factors which may cause stress.
-A number of husbandry and management practices may cause pain and/or distress in dairy goats, including weaning, horn removal and lack of ability to express natural behaviours.
+A number of husbandry and management practices may cause pain and/or distress in dairy goats, including weaning, horn removal and lack of ability to express highly-motivated behaviours.

 Most dairy goats will develop horns as they grow.
-Female kids (baby goats) are subjected to painful disbudding (removal of the horn bud before it attaches to the skull) at 3-7 days of age.
-Disbudding is carried out in commercial goat dairies to ensure horns do not cause injury to other kids and goats, do not get caught in fences, and so that goats are easier and quicker to handle by stockpersons, thereby reducing stress on the animal.
+Female kids (baby goats) are usually subjected to painful disbudding (removal of the horn bud before it attaches to the skull) at 3-7 days of age.
+Disbudding is carried out in commercial goat dairies to reduce the risk of injury to other goats and stockpeople, and to reduce the risk of goats getting caught in fences or other farm infrastructure .

 Lack of ability to express natural behaviours